Country

 Circumstances:

-The airplane departed RAF Horsham St Faith (Norwich) at 1022LT to bomb a target at Hazebrouck.
-Approaching Saint-Omer, it was shot down by enemy fire and crashed in Salperwick.
-All three crew members were killed.
+The airplane departed RAF Horsham St Faith to bomb a chemical factory in Mazingarbe.
+Approaching the target area, it was shot down by a Me.109 and crashed.
+Two crew members were killed and the pilot became PoW.

 Crew: